 These premium brands go for the top end of the market.
 They push hard on their engineering excellence and performance.
 That’s their positioning.

 But the core Volkswagen brand is a more mid-market brand.
 It needs to make sure any claims it makes are distinct from its more premium cousins.

 This would be a marketing approval job to weigh up the positioning of each brand and keep them distinct from each other.

 Trade and retail customers

-If your creative message highlight prices or sales promotions, this again can have an impact on relationships with other trade customers.
+If your creative highlights prices or sales promotions, again there’s an impact on the relationships with other customers.

-The final creative approval hurdle usually is a double whammy from the senior leadership team.
-It covers budget – the cost of the creative work – and the company’s reputation.
+The final creative approval usually comes from the senior leadership team.
+They’re interested in the impact and cost of the creative work.
+They also want to protect the company’s reputation.